Asthma – Meaning, Symptoms, Causes, Diagnosis & Treament | Truweight

 |Seasonal Asthma||Seasonal asthma occurs due to allergens present in the environment at specific times of the year.|

-Certain affected people have asthma all the year round but show symptoms only during specific times of the year when the component of their allergens rise in their surrounding environment.
+Certainly affected people have asthma all the year round but show symptoms only during specific times of the year when the component of their allergens rises in their surrounding environment.

 |Allergies and Asthma||It is a known fact that a strong link exists between allergies and asthma.|

-The National Health and Nutrition Examination Survey 2005–2006 shows that over 65 percent of adults over 55 year of age with asthma also have an allergy, and this stands true for almost 75 percent of adults between the ages of 20 and 40 years.
+The National Health and Nutrition Examination Survey 2005–2006 shows that over 65 per cent of adults over 55 years of age with asthma also have an allergy, and this stands true for almost 75 per cent of adults between the ages of 20 and 40 years.

 Also, kids whose parents are smokers are at a greater risk of developing asthma.

-Other major allergens include pollution, sulphur dioxide, nitrogen oxide, ozone, cold temperatures and high humidity amongst others.
+Other major allergens include pollution, sulfur dioxide, nitrogen oxide, ozone, cold temperatures and high humidity amongst others.